 Risk management is embedded in all of our critical business activities, functions, processes and systems through the following mechanisms:

 Risk assessments: we regularly assess known, new and emerging risks.

 Level of acceptable tax risk: our internal tax risk governance processes do not define rigid levels of acceptable tax risk, noting however we at all times adhere to our Tax Principles in all jurisdictions.

-Whilst we do not have rigid levels of acceptable risk defined as part of our internal control system, we rely on our local teams to consider the likelihood and impact of each area of risk and escalate as appropriate.
-As described above, we have a support system in place to ensure our local teams are supported in their judgements.
+Risk materiality: we rely on our local teams to consider the likelihood and impact of each area of risk and escalate as appropriate.
+We have a process in place to ensure our local teams are supported in their judgements.

 Operate in a sustainable way; improve efficiency and manage our tax cost but not at the expense of supporting our communities

 We seek to make contributions to society and our communities by paying the appropriate amount of tax due.
 Our tax obligations include pricing transactions in compliance with the Organisation for Economic Co-operation and Development guidelines, based on the arm’s length principle.